puppetlabs/puppetlabs-lvm/REFERENCE.md

 ### <a name="lvm--expand"></a>`lvm::expand`

-lvm::expand
+An opinionated method for expanding storage on machines that use LVM.

-This plan implements an opinionated method for expanding storage on servers that use LVM.
 If this doesn't fit your needs, simply tie the tasks together in some way that does.

 #### Parameters